blackerby/llc_pdf_etl_workflow/README.md

 `spell_check_and_line_mark.sh` needs a new name, but it currently runs a `sed` script that replaces some Unicode characters like double quotes and emdashes with ASCII equivalents and eliminates some weird stray OCR artifacts.
 It then puts the user into `aspell` to do some spell-checking, and finally opens `nvim` to allow for manual editing.
 This is when I enter bill action metadata besides the "Introduced" action into the spreadsheet.

 ### `cleanup.sh`
 `cleanup.sh` does some final spell-checking, opens the text files for a final once over, and copies the names of the text files to the clipboard for pasting into a spreadsheet.
-It also removes backup files and directories.
+It also removes backup files and directories and extracts the columns that actually have data in them from the CSV metadata file into a TSV file for easier analysis using command line text processing tools.

 to be continued...